2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/app-data-typed.md

 ---
-uid: NetCode.StronglyTypedCode.AppDataTyped
+uid: NetCode.StrongTypedCode.AppDataTyped
 ---

-# Strongly Typed App Data in 2sxc 17+
+# Strong Typed App Data in 2sxc 17+

 The `App.Data` object provides a **DataSource** to all the data inside the App.

-In some scenarios, your code will want to work with this data as if it were a database, but in a strongly typed way.
+In some scenarios, your code will want to work with this data as if it were a database, but in a strong-typed way.

 There are a few ways to do this.